Quannguyen-0512/Edu-Drone-/README.md

 ### What I Actually Chose

 Stack: GEPRC Taker H743BT flight controller.
-The ESC was originally the stock one bundled with the stack, but I later replaced it with a Flywoo GOKU G55M 55A 4-in-1 ESC after solder damage.
+The ESC was originally the stock GEPRC 4-in-1 bundled with the stack.
+While I was learning to solder, I let solder flow across the board, and since powering it risked a short, I set it aside and switched to a Flywoo GOKU G55M 55A 4-in-1.
+Later I went back and cleaned up the original GEPRC board (see The ESC Incident).

 Motor: AxisFlying 1960KV.